yamatt/blog/content/blog/safety-and-security.md

 Shit.

 There are lots of things it _could_ be.
 They're all over the house.
+From the fridge to the carbon monoxide detectors.

 Bleary eyed you stalk around the house, stopping occasionally to see if you can hear the direction of the beep.